 Nathan Clendenin has always been passionate about sharing the great things going on in the world.
 Nathan founded the marketing firm StoryDriven in 2011 with a passion to fill a need in the world for positive, uplifting stories, showcased by concise, documentary style video production.
 Years later, hundreds of clients can attest to the impact of StoryDriven’s influence as their guide who celebrates them as thought leaders & world changers who inspire people to take action.

-An nine-time Emmy Award-winning storyteller, Nathan is an entrepreneur with a love of learning and a love for taking risks in order to grow.
+An ten-time Emmy Award-winning storyteller, Nathan is an entrepreneur with a love of learning and a love for taking risks in order to grow.
 He holds a master’s in visual communication from UNC’s School of Media and Journalism and was the first Multimedia Producer for WRAL.com/CBC New Media Group, a position he held until he and his wife Rebecca moved to Mamelodi, South Africa, where they volunteered in community development and storytelling work with nonprofit, Africa Revolution.
 Nathan’s time in South Africa only reinforced his passion to pursue the kind of storytelling that educates, inspires and connects.
 Nathan counts his most recent journey of building and leading a passionate team of story experts at StoryDriven, who share this vision, as among his most rewarding and favorite experiences to date.

-Nathan serves at Chair of the Board of Africa Revolution, is active in his local church and is a dad to two boisterous and fun-loving boys and a baby girl (who shares DNA with angels).
+Nathan is active in his local church and is a dad to two boisterous and fun-loving boys and two smart and sassy girls.
 When he’s not busy making a story with his camera, he’s probably listening to good storytelling on RadioLab or This American Life.